grey275/avatarDownloader/README.md

 npm install
 ```

-Then, copy private_template.json to private.json and add your token
+Then, copy private_template.json to private.json and add your token.

+Enjoy!